-A key feature of the results presented in Figure 3 is that there is considerable variation in the balanced budget multipliers across HEIs in Wales.
-The minimum value of this multiplier is 0.31 for RWCMD (which is only 15.7% of its conventional IO multiplier value) and the maximum value is 0.84 for UW Swansea (42% of its conventional multiplier value).
-The range is rather less than for Scotland, for which Bell College has the lowest balanced expenditure multiplier (0.28, 14% of the type II multiplier value), and St Andrews the highest (1.35, 64% of the conventional multiplier value).
-Recall that, for conventional Type II multipliers, the smallest value was 97% of the largest: for the balanced budget multipliers the comparable figure is 37%.
-The range of multiplier values has increased significantly, as has the coefficient of variation, which for Wales (Scotland) is some 44 (28) times as great, 0.33 as against 0.007 (0.32 as against 0.012), relative to the conventional IO multipliers.
+0.31 for RWCMD (which is only 15.7% of its conventional IO multiplier value) and the maximum value is 0.84 for UW Swansea (42% of its conventional multiplier value), but rather less than for Scotland, for which Bell College has the lowest balanced expenditure multiplier (0.28, 14% of the type II multiplier value), and St Andrews the highest (1.35, 64% of the conventional multiplier value).
+Recall that, for conventional Type II multipliers, the smallest value was 97% of the largest: for the balanced budget multipliers the comparable figure is 40%.
+The range of multiplier values has increased significantly, as has the coefficient of variation, which is 30 times as great 0.3 as compared to 0.01.
+This is a similar range to those found for Wales (Scotland) where the coefficient of variation is some 44 (28) times as great, 0.33 as against 0.007 (0.32 as against 0.012), relative to the conventional IO multipliers.

 It is apparent from equation (4) that the proportion of HEIs' funding coming from the public sector is going to have a major impact on an HEI's balanced expenditure multiplier.
-We already know that there is limited variation in HEIs own expenditure multiplier (m_i), and the aggregate public expenditure multiplier (m^p) is invariant across HEIs, so the main source of variation is in the size of the term $-\alpha_i m^p$ which is directly related to the share of Welsh Government funding in total final demand for the HEI (α_i).
-Figure 5 plots each HEI's balanced expenditure multiplier (expressed as a percentage of its type II IO output multiplier) against the percentage of its funds that comes from the Welsh Government.
-Not surprisingly there is a strong negative relationship between the two series (correlation coefficient of -0.965 though this is lower than the correlation coefficient of -0.998 for Scotland).
+We already know that there is limited variation in HEIs own expenditure multiplier (m_i), and the aggregate public expenditure multiplier (m^p) is invariant across HEIs, so the main source of variation is in the size of the term $-\alpha_i m^p$ which is directly related to the share of Northern Ireland Executive funding in total final demand for the HEI (α_i).
+Figure 5 plots each HEI's balanced expenditure multiplier (expressed as a percentage of its type II IO output multiplier) against the percentage of its funds that comes from the Northern Ireland Executive.
+Not surprisingly there is a strong negative relationship between the two series (the correlation coefficient is -0.998, equal to that found for Scotland but slightly lower than the correlation coefficient for Wales of -0.965).